Ruacana: History

 Ruacana was developed around the Ruacana Hydroelectric Power Station, a major underground hydroelectric plant linked to the nearby dam across the border in Angola at Calueque.
+In the early 1970s, 27 houses were built for employees of the South West Africa Water and Electricity Commission (now NamWater It was declared a settlement in 1999, granted local government as a village in 2005, and declared a town in 2010.

 The dam and pumping station were bombed in a Cuban airstrike in 1988, during the Angolan Civil War.
-The facility was partially repaired and today NamPower operates three turbines producing a maximum of 240 megawatts.
+The facility was partially repaired, and today NamPower operates three turbines producing a maximum of 240 megawatts.

-Ovazemba and Ovahimba people are native to the area.
-The name Ruacana originated from one of the first settlers in Ruacana called Ruhakana.
-The town was therefore named after a Mr Ruhakana, although it is currently written as "Ruacana".

 Politics

-Ruacana's settlement status was upgraded to village in 2005, and to town in 2010.
-It is now governed by a town council that has seven seats.
-The 2015 local authority election was won by SWAPO which gained six seats and 826 votes.
-The remaining seat went to the National Unity Democratic Organisation (NUDO) which gained 53 votes.
+Since 2010, Ruacana has been governed by a town council that has seven seats.
+The 2015 local authority election was won by SWAPO, which gained six seats and 826 votes.
+The remaining seat went to the National Unity Democratic Organisation (NUDO), which gained 53 votes.

 SWAPO also won the 2020 local authority election.
 It obtained 603 votes and gained five seats.
 The Independent Patriots for Change (IPC), an opposition party formed in August 2020, obtained 192 votes and gained the remaining two seats.